greg-raven/hdc/re-cycling/california-vehicle-code-laws-pertaining-to-bicycles.md

 #### Permitted Movements from Bicycle Lanes.
 VC 21208

-a) Whenever a bicycle lane has been established on a roadway, any person operating a bicycle upon the roadway at a speed less than the normal speed of traffic moving in the same direction shall ride in the bicycle lane, except under the following situations.
+a.
+Whenever a bicycle lane has been established on a roadway, any person operating a bicycle upon the roadway at a speed less than the normal speed of traffic moving in the same direction shall ride in the bicycle lane, except under the following situations.

     1. When overtaking or passing another bicycle, vehicle, or pedestrian within the lane or about to enter the lane if such overtaking and passing cannot be done safely within the lane.

-1. When preparing for a left turn at an intersection or into a private road or driveway.
+    2. When preparing for a left turn at an intersection or into a private road or driveway.

-2. When necessary to leave the lane to avoid debris or other hazardous conditions.
+    3. When necessary to leave the lane to avoid debris or other hazardous conditions.

-b) No operator of a bicycle shall leave a bicycle lane until it can be done safely and then only after giving an appropriate hand signal in the event that any vehicle might be affected by the movement.
+b.
+No operator of a bicycle shall leave a bicycle lane until it can be done safely and then only after giving an appropriate hand signal in the event that any vehicle might be affected by the movement.

 #### Parking.
 VC 21210